MFA in Acting from The Ohio State University

 January 1995 – October 1998 – Assistant Print Production Manager – Assisted Print Production Managers in producing marketing collateral for various Disney Divisions.
 Studied 4-color print lithography.

-Advanced from receptionist, to office temp, to Office Manager Disney Corporate Procurement – April 1994 – January 1995
+Advanced from office temp, to receptionist, to Office Manager Disney Corporate Print Services– April 1994 – January 1995

 Revolution.
 Presentation at Comic Con 2012, San Diego, CA.